-With a screw on the pedal that allows you to adjust float from 0 to 15 degrees, the Zero easily has the most adjustable pedal float on the market.
+With a screw on the pedal that allows you to adjust float from 0 to 15º, the Speedplay Zero easily has the most adjustable pedal float on the market.

-The Zero’s are made of light-weight chromoly with each pedal weighing 138 grams.
-Its double-sided pedals make clipping in a breeze.
-Do keep in mind that there is no tension adjustment on the Speedplay Zero, so this isn’t a good option for beginners.
+The Speedplay Zero is made of light-weight Chromoly, with each pedal weighing 138g.
+Its double-sided pedals make clipping a breeze.
+Remember that there is no tension adjustment on the Speedplay Zero, so this isn’t a good option for beginners.

-The Zero also includes Speedplay’s new walkable cleats, which are constructed with rubber covers for improved traction.
+The Zero also includes Speedplay’s new walkable cleats constructed with rubber covers for improved traction.

 Time also has an eye on your position on the bike.
 Angular movement can be adjusted in three positions while the pedals’ release angle can be personalized through cleat selection.

 This Xpro 12 also features a larger platform surface than the Xpressos.
-The Xpro’s also feature Time’s bioposition concept, which reduces the distance from the soles to the pedal axles for more direct power transfer.
+The Time Xpro 12 also features Time’s bio position concept, which reduces the distance from the soles to the pedal axles for more direct power transfer.

-When it comes to cycling gear, ultra lightweight means more money and that’s no exception with Time’s Xpro 12, which are some of the most expensive pedals on the market.
+When it comes to cycling gear, ultra-lightweight means more money and that’s no exception with the Time Xpro 12, which are some of the most models on the market.

-At 228 grams for both pedals, these pedals are notably heavier than other pedals at this price point.
+At 228g, they are notably heavier than other pedals at this price point.
 But they make up for that with quality and durability.

-The R9100’s feature an injection-moulded carbon composite body protected by stainless steel plates with axles made of nickel chromoly steel.
+The R9100’s feature an injection-molded carbon composite body protected by stainless steel plates with axles made of nickel Chromoly steel.

-Most pedals and cleats allow for some degree of float, which is your foot’s ability to pivot either left or right on the pedal while riding.
+Most cleats allow for some degree of float, which is your foot’s ability to pivot either left or right on the pedal while riding.

 Float is measured in degrees and designates how far you can turn your foot before unlocking from the pedal.